Judge Q: Trainable Queries for Optimized Information Retention in KV Cache Eviction: Experiments

 \paragraph{Results on Needle-in-a-Haystack.}

 The experimental results are shown in Figure~\ref{fig:nih}.
 It is evident that our method significantly exceeds all baselines, indicating its robust performance in retrieval scenarios.
-Detailed visualization results are available in the appendix.
+Detailed visualization results are available in the repository.